phrsampaio/deft-funnel/README.md

 The file 'deft_funnel_problem_init.m' also defines if a constraint in 'deft_funnel_problem_cons_c.m' and 'deft_funnel_problem_cons_h.m' is an equality or an inequality through the lower bounds 'ls' and the upper bounds 'us'.

+Finally, the test problems defined in 'deft_funnel_problem_init.m' ranging from 10 to 28 are designed for global optimization, so they should be solved with multistart.
+In particular, the problems 24-28 are of grey-box type.

 # DEFT-FUNNEL with multistart